 - Buttermilk: Buttermilk is required for this recipe.
 You can make your own DIY version of buttermilk if needed.
 Add 1 teaspoon of white vinegar or lemon juice to a liquid measuring cup.
 Then add enough whole milk to the same measuring cup until it reaches 1/2 cup.
 (In a pinch, lower fat or nondairy milks work for this soured milk, but the cupcakes won’t taste as moist or rich.)
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use in the recipe.

 - Heavy Cream in Frosting: I love using heavy cream for the creamiest consistency.
 You can use half-and-half or whole milk instead if needed.
 The lower the fat, the less creamy your buttercream will be.
 Whichever you use, make sure it’s at room temperature.
 Otherwise your frosting could separate or appear grainy.

 - Mini Cupcakes: Fill mini liners only halfway and bake for 10-12 minutes at 350°F (177°C).
 Yields about 3 dozen.

 - Cake: Here’s a chocolate cake that is just as moist and chocolate-y.

 - Why Room Temperature?
 All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
 Read here for more information.
 If needed, you can use whole milk mixed with 1/2 teaspoon of white vinegar or fresh lemon juice instead of buttermilk.
 Fill a measuring cup with the lemon juice/vinegar then the rest with whole milk to reach 1/2 cup.

-Keywords: cupcakes, chocolate, chocolate cupcakes, chocolate frosting
+Keywords: cupcakes, chocolate, chocolate cupcakes, vanilla frosting